-- (1) The options become exercisable in four equal annual installments on each of the first four anniversaries of January 1, 2008.
-All options are subject to the executive's continued employment. - (2) The options become exercisable in four equal annual installments on each of the first four anniversaries of September 16, 2008.
-All options are subject to the executive's continued employment. - 3) Based on the aggregate grant date fair value computed in accordance with SFAS No. 123(R).
-Assumptions used in the calculation of this amount are included in Note 16 to the Company's audited financial statements for the fiscal year ended December 31, 2008, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 11, 2009.
+- (1) As described above under "Compensation Discussion and Analysis-Annual Cash Incentive Bonuses," awards under the 2009 Corporate Bonus Plan are based on the Company's actual non-GAAP adjusted operating income for the year ended December 31, 2009 in excess of a certain amount and, accordingly, the 2009 plan did not provide for a minimum or maximum payout.
+In addition, because there is no established target amount under the 2009 plan, the amount reported under the "Target" sub-column represents the amount that the executives would have earned under the plan, based on the Company's performance during the fiscal year ended December 31, 2009 and the participation percentages of the executives under the plan, had the Compensation Committee not determined to reduce the bonus pool and to pay equal amounts to each of Messrs.
+Graziano, Green and McNaughton and Ms. Luscinski. - (2) The options become exercisable in four equal annual installments on each of the first four anniversaries of January 1, 2009.
+All options are subject to the executive's continued employment. - (3) Based on the aggregate grant date fair value computed awards in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation" (formerly SFAS No. 123 (revised 2004), Share-Based Payment), excluding the impact of estimated forfeitures.
+Assumptions used in the calculation of this amount are included in Note 16 to the Company's audited financial statements for the fiscal year ended December 31, 2009, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 11, 2010.